About this curriculum

 The development of the Montessori National Curriculum (2011) was a collaborative process.
 The Montessori Australia Foundation, and subsequent Montessori Australia Group, acknowledge the cooperation of the North American Montessori Teacher Association (NAMTA), and in particular David Kahn, as well as the Association Montessori Internationale (AMI) who provided source material for this document.
 Documents from the International Baccalaureate Organisation (IBO) were also referenced.

-Thank you to the following people who assisted in the writing and research process:
+Thank you to the following people who assisted in the original and writing and research process:

 Steven Arnold, Bobbie Beasley, Sue Birdsall, Rebecca Dallam, Dr Susan Feez, Chiray Fitton, Carla Foster, Susan Harris Evans, Christine Harrison, Bronwyn Hope, Amy Kirkham, Dr Jean Miller, Pamela Nunn, Ineke Oliver, Dr Lesley Payne, Fran Reed, Rhonda Sheehan, Pamela Staton, Megan Tyne.